sameddagl/GHFollowers/README.md

 # GHFollowers

 #About
 It was built based on the tutorial by Sean Allen with some additional features.
-On top of that it was built with MVVM Design Pattern.
+On top of that it was built with MVVM Design Pattern and generic network layer.

 # Features
 - You can search for a user and favorite it.